 - The Sistine Chapel

-The Basilica of St. Peter was built and added onto by just about every famous artist in the 16th & 17th centuries.
+The Basilica of St. Peter was built and added onto by just about every famous artist in the 16th and 17th centuries.
 Designs and various elements were created by Bramante, Michelangelo, Raphael, Bernini, and many others.
-Michelangelo famously designed the dome which you can climb to the top of.
+Michelangelo famously designed the dome, which you can climb to the top of in our tours—the views are incredible!

-You do not have to pay to enter the St. Peter’s Basilica, but it normally can be reached from the Vatican Museums.
+You don’t have to pay to enter St. Peter’s Basilica, and it can normally be reached from the Vatican Museums.

 Is a Vatican Tour Worth It?